-The purpose of this report is to explore the progress toward implementation of Ecosystem-Based Fishery Management (EBFM) in United States (US) fisheries during the intervening decade and a half since Congress required review of this topic in the 1996 reauthorization of the Fisheries Conservation and Management Act (FCMA) 1976 [Sustainable Fisheries Act 1996].
-According to a global review of EBFM, using multiple criteria, the United States is ranked fifth in overall implementation of EBFM among all nations studied (Pitcher et al. 2009).
-This exploration seeks to: 1) determine the adequacy of ecosystem science in providing advice on management of marine fish in the US; 2) examine the use of ecosystem science in management decisions by fisheries management councils in the US; and 3) document management measures to implement EBFM in federal fisheries of the Exclusive Economic Zone of the US.
+The purpose of this report is to assess the progress toward implementation of Ecosystem-Based Fishery Management (EBFM) in United States (US) fisheries during the intervening decade and a half since Congress first required review of this topic in the 1996 reauthorization of the Fisheries Conservation and Management Act (FCMA) 1976 [Sustainable Fisheries Act 1996This exploration seeks to: 1) determine the adequacy of ecosystem science in providing advice on management of marine fish in the US; 2) examine the use of ecosystem science in management decisions by fisheries management councils in the US; and 3) document management measures to implement EBFM in federal fisheries of the Exclusive Economic Zone of the US.
 In many respects this review parallels that performed by NOAA Fisheries at the request of Congress (Magnuson-Stevens Act 2007 section 406(f) which resulted in the report on "The State of Science to Support an Ecosystem Approach to Regional Fishery Management (NMFS 2009) www.nmfs.noaa.gov/msa2007/docs/tm 96 repto congress final.pdf).
 As an independent scientific review body, the NOAA Science Advisory Board (SAB), through its Ecosystem Sciences and Management Working Group, provides external expertise to complement that contained within NOAA line offices.